Majoring in Physical Education

 In the third and fourth years, our program utilizes a Professional Development School model, where faculty work with public school partners to prepare future teachers.

 You’ll gain hands-on experience early on within this program through field experiences and culminating with student-teaching placements — and in doing so, network with area school district administrators, coaches and physical educators.

 Small class sizes ensure that you’re not just a number.

-This program also puts an emphasis on adapted physical education, with eight credits earned from this area.
+This program also puts an emphasis on adapted PE, with eight credits earned from this area.
 This emphasizes the growing need of inclusive practices within schools.